 A class of fixed assets belonging to the Council whose life is of indefinite length and which are not usually capable of being sold.
-Examples include roads and highway works.
+Examples include roads ,highways, footpaths, bridges and water facilities.

 Intangible Assets

 These are non-financial fixed assets, such as software licences, that do not have physical substance but are identifiable and are controlled by custody or legal rights.